VVS: Accelerating Speculative Decoding for Visual Autoregressive Generation via Partial Verification Skipping: Methodology

 Since cumulative confidence decays along the token path, preserving every token in a long trajectory erodes visual fidelity, and the token tree structures produced by dynamic pruning steps differ~\cite{li2024eagle2}.
 We therefore dynamically truncate the selected token path to its first

-where $L_s$ is the length of the selected token path and $\bar{L}$ is the average path length in the pruned tree. \Cref{fig:acp_len} reveals that the token acceptance length evolves very differently before and after the truncation strategy is applied; since the draft model’s confidence in its successive candidate tokens steadily declines, constraining the number of skipped tokens during verification to a reasonable range helps maintain image-generation quality.
+where $L_s$ is the length of the selected token path, $\bar{L}$ is the average length of the paths in the pruned token tree, and $\mathcal{P}$ denotes the set of these paths. \Cref{fig:acp_len} shows that the token acceptance length evolves differently before and after applying the truncation strategy.
+As the draft model’s confidence in successive candidate tokens declines, limiting the number of skipped tokens helps maintain image quality.